falaktheoptimist/happy-cows/references/OVERVIEW.md

 #### Linear Classification Score

-An integer score between 1-100 given to a milk cow, providing a numerical representation of how well a the physical attributes of an animal fits the profile of an 'ideal' milking cow.
+An integer score between 50-99 given to a milk cow, providing a numerical representation of how well a the physical attributes of an animal fits the profile of an 'ideal' milking cow.
 A weighted summarization of 18+ assessments of a given animal.

-#### Breed Age Average

-A numerical score, based on the final linear classification score.
-Provides additional weighting for the breed, and age of an animal.
-May exceed 100, and a higher score indicates a more 'ideal' milking cow.

 ## Current Dataset(s)